ropensci-archive/roweb2/content/technotes/2020-05-07-rmd-citations/index.md

   }
 ```

-* inserts citations using their key, e.g. `@my-citation-key-for-r` for the entry above,
+* insert citations using their key, e.g. `@my-citation-key-for-r` for the entry above,

-* and optionally uses CSL to control the look of the references list; and a bookdown output format to have the bibliography placed somewhere else than the end.
+* and, optionally, use CSL to control the look of the references list; and a bookdown output format to have the bibliography placed somewhere else than the end.

 #### Handy R packages for references: citr and knitcitations